ln-komandur/linux-utils/Dictation support.md

 ## Installation

-**Reference:** [nerd-dictation installation](https://github.com/ideasman42/nerd-dictation?tab=readme-ov-file#install).
-But do not use this as-is
+**Reference:** [nerd-dictation installation](https://github.com/ideasman42/nerd-dictation?tab=readme-ov-file#install). *But do not use this as-is*

 ### Install vosk
-`sudo nala install xdotool` #Install xdotools which does not ship default in Ubuntu 22.04
+`sudo nala install xdotool` #Install xdotools as it does not ship default in Ubuntu 22.04

 `sudo pip3 install vosk` #Install vosk as super user.
-This will place it in /usr/ ....
-Else it will be under the user's home, which is not desirable
+This will place it in /usr/ .... rather than under the user's `$HOME` which is not desirable

  ### Install nerd-dictation